-To apply, please send a full CV and a cover letter to Prof. Yun at email@example.com.
-Reference letters are not required for initial inquiry but could be helpful for full consideration if arranged to be sent directly to Prof. Yun via email.
+To apply, please submit a comprehensive CV and a cover letter to Prof. Yun at email@example.com.
+Recommendation letters are not required for initial inquiries but will be necessary for full consideration.

 Project 1: Microfluidic Sorting of Multicolor Laser Particles and Their Applications

 The Yun Lab has pioneered the development of Laser Particles (LPs), semiconductor nanoparticles that emit single-mode laser spectra.
 We are currently exploring their innovative applications in life sciences.
 LPs offer bright, spectrally narrowband emissions, making them suitable for use as cellular barcodes and building blocks for multiplexed bead assays.
 We are looking for a highly motivated and capable researcher for a project with three specific aims:

 1. Build a microfluidic sorter for selecting LPs with specific spectra or sorting cells containing certain LPs.